July 3, 2022; updated 13 July, 2023

 The Abdoun South site is located in the heart of one of the most important areas of Amman.
 Found within the Japanese Garden opened in 2010, this archaeological site consists of several buildings built of limestone blocks.
 Its history dates back to the era of the Ammonite Kingdom, specifically to Iron Age II (8th–6th centuries BCE), and it was reused during the Roman, Ayyubid, and Mamluk periods.
-The area was first noted archaeologically in 1880 (The Survey of Eastern Palestine).
+The area was first noted archaeologically in 1880 by the Survey of Eastern Palestine.

-The goal is to undertake an archaeological project in which activities include volunteers of any nationality from the community who are keen to protect cultural heritage, as well as students who wish to acquire new skills in archaeological fieldwork under the supervision of specialists.
+The goal is to undertake an archaeological project that involves volunteers of any nationality from the community who are keen to learn about and protect cultural heritage, as well as students who wish to acquire new skills in archaeological fieldwork under the supervision of specialists.

 Terms and Rules: